google-deepmind/reverb/README.md

 Reverb can be customized according to the experiment's requirements.
 Common customizations are as follows:

-*   Creating multiple priority tables referencing the same underlying data
+*   Creating multiple tables referencing the same underlying data
 *   Modifying `sampler` to control the distributions used to select samples
 *   Modifying `remover` to maintain a different set of items in full tables
 *   Using `RateLimiter` to maintain balance between actors and learners